chainer/chainer/docs/source/reference/static_graph.rst

 - Model export: In the case where the complete computation graph for the model is static, it should be possible in principle to export the static schedule in a format that can be run on other platforms and languages.
 One of the other original motivations for this feature was to support exporting static Chainer models to run on C/C++ and/or optimize the static schedule execution code in Cython/C/C++.
 However, it seems that ONNX is now fullfilling this purpose and there is a separate ONNX exporter already in development for Chainer.
 Perhaps these two features can be merged at some point in the future.

-- Double-backward support: This feature was designed to support double-backward but it has not been tested because there are no examples yet that suport this feature.
+- Double-backward support: This feature was designed to support double-backward (gradient of gradient) but it has not been tested.

 Examples
 --------

-For example usage of this feature, refer to the examples in `chainer.static_graph_optimizations`.
+For additional examples that use this feature, refer to the examples in `chainer.examples.static_graph_optimizations`.

 Adding support to existing functions
 ----------------------------------------